golang/pkgsite/static/shared/modal/modal.md

 ---

-The size modifer class is optional.
+The size modifier class is optional.
 The base modal will grow to fit the inner content.

 ### Small {#modal-small}